 Pelvic Floor Therapy and Bowel Function

-If you find yourself dealing with chronically loose stools or constipation, consider checking in with your doctor and also check in with a licensed pelvic floor therapist to see if pelvic floor physical or occupational therapy might be a good choice for you.
+If you find yourself dealing with chronically loose stools or constipation, consider checking in with your doctor and also check in with a licensed pelvic floor therapist to see if pelvic floor physical therapy might be a good choice for you.

 The pelvic floor muscles extend from the pubic bone all the way to the tailbone.
 One main function of the muscles is controlling the sphincters, including the anus.
 Having healthy and functional pelvic floor muscles is essential to having easy and stress-free bowel movements.